nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a friend: `delete`
 Format: `delete INDEX`<br>

-Removes the specified friend from your friend list.
+You can remove a specified friend from your friend list.

 * Deletes the friend at the specified `INDEX` of your friend list.
 * The index **must be a positive integer** 1, 2, 3, …
+* You should not write an **invalid** index.
+  * If you have three friends in your friend list, `delete 4` will result in an error.

 Example:
 * `list` followed by `delete 2` deletes the 2nd friend in your friend list.<br>